jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/README.rst

 Overview
 ********

-The application samples sensor data and publish the data to a connected cloud service over TCP/IP via LTE.
+The application samples sensor data and publishes the data to a connected cloud service over TCP/IP via LTE.
 As of now, the application supports `AWS IoT Core`_.
+The application is intended to be used with an instance of `Asset Tracker cloud example for AWS`_ running on the cloud side.

 Firmware architecture
 =====================

 The Asset Tracker v2 application has a modular structure, where each module has a defined scope of responsibility.
-The application makes use of the event manager to distribute events between modules in the system.
+The application makes use of the :ref:`event_manager` to distribute events between modules in the system.
 The event manager is used for all the communication between the modules.
 A module converts incoming events to messages and processes them in a FIFO manner.
 The processing happens either in a dedicated processing thread in the module, or directly in the event manager callback.